New York State Route 97: Long Eddy to Hancock

 After Long Eddy, NY 97 bends northeast through the town of Fremont, intersecting with Kellams Bridge Road.
-Kellams Bridge Road connects NY 97 to the Little Equinunk Bridge (also known as Kellam's Bridge).
+Kellams Bridge Road connects NY 97 to the Kellams–Stalker Bridge (also known as Little Equinunk Bridge).
 NY 97 continues northward, intersecting with the terminus of CR 134 (Basket Brook Road).
 After another dart to the west, NY 97 enters the hamlet of Long Eddy.
 In Long Eddy, NY 97 is the main road, passing multiple residences on both sides of the road.
 At an intersection with Kinney Road, NY 97 turns northward and crosses the county line into Delaware County.
 Upon crossing the county line, NY 97 is now in the town of Hancock.
 Through Hancock, NY 97 becomes a two-lane woods road, winding north and soon northeast into the hamlet of Pea Brook.

 Pea Brook consists of a few homes and upon leaving, NY 97 returns to the two-lane woods road it was beforehand.
 Just before a junction with Klondike Road and Swope Road, NY 97 bends westward once again, entering the hamlet of French Woods.
 In French Woods, NY 97 passes south of French Woods Golf and Country Club and enters the hamlet of Peas Eddy.
 In Peas Eddy, NY 97 bends southwest and south alongside Somerset Lake.
 After Somerset Lake, the route bends northwest and returns to the railroad tracks and the Delaware River in the hamlet of Stockport.
 At the junction with Stockport Road, NY 97 gains the moniker and becomes a two-lane residential street.
 A short distance later, NY 97 enters the village of Hancock.
 In Hancock, NY 97 becomes a two-lane commercial street, paralleling the railroad tracks into the downtown section after crossing the East Branch of the Delaware River.

 In downtown Hancock, NY 97 intersects with the southern terminus of NY 268 (East Front Street).
 NY 97 takes a two block turn to the west before intersecting with Reed Street, where it heads one block north.
 NY 97 then turns west onto West Main Street, proceeding as a two-lane residential street.
 NY 97 intersects with Pennsylvania Avenue, which connects NY 97 to the Delaware River and a bridge crossing to PA 191.
 After leaving the village, NY 97 becomes a two-lane commercial street, intersecting with Sands Creek Road.
-There, NY 97 turns northward and enters exit 87 of New York State Route 17 (Future I-86) (the Quickway).
+There, NY 97 turns northward and enters exit 87 of New York State Route 17 (future I-86) (the Quickway).
 The northern ramps of the interchange serve as the northern terminus of NY 97 while Sands Creek Road continues north as CR 67 to NY 10 at the Cannonsville Reservoir.